 For the first time she could look down on her small coastal town in a deep valley to the north, between upended geological plates, and see the Pacific out to the western horizon and the green volcanos far inland and long expanses of ACG dry forest all around her - practically the entire ACG in one vista.

-They learn fishes, they learn plants, they ask about whatever wild creatures fly or swim by or come in their kitchen window, and now they are learning to find their own answers.
+They learn about fish, they learn plants, they ask about whatever wild creatures fly or swim by or come in their kitchen window, and now they are learning to find their own answers.

 The message is deeply a conservation message, based on growing knowledge and experience, rather than classroom lecturing.
 But for many town children it is life-changing, their futures opened away from an adolescence of videogames, no goals, and no good jobs to a horizon of knowledge, hope, and possibility.